onkelbeh/HomeAssistantRepository/README.md

 $ eix --installed-with-use python_targets_python3_6
 ```

-If you are clean, feel free to remove Python 3.6 (which i dod not yet).
+If you are clean, feel free to remove Python 3.6 (which i did not yet).

 ## Installation on Python 3.6 (deprecated)